Certified Agile Leadership

 with Michael Sahota

-Tabar is excited to bring Michael and the Certified Agile Leadership (CAL 1) course to Australia for the very first time in May 2017.
+Tabar is excited to bring Michael and the Certified Agile Leadership (CAL 1) course, endorsed by the Scrum Alliance, to Australia for the very first time in May 2017.

 We are hosting this course in Melbourne (May 8-9) and working with Scrum With Style, who are hosting the course in Sydney (May 1-2).

 The Scrum Alliance created this program in response to a need for help with overcoming the top organizational challenges with Agile:

 - Organizational Cultures that are at odds with Agile